 Account sharing also means you need to invest more time and money into its prevention because it lowers your revenue over time and it makes you lose out on potential new users.
 While social media login is free, sometimes you might need to pay for a good two-factor authentication package.

 Simultaneous streams can put a huge load on your server that you weren’t expecting.
-This slows down your WordPress site for the users that don’t share their login information, making them consider other services.
+This slows down your WordPress site for users that don’t share their login information, making them consider other services.

 Prevent Account Sharing in Paid Member Subscriptions